-- 4.1 British Geological Survey (1978), sheet 305 and 306, Folkestone and Dover shows the site to be mostly underlain by Clay-with-Flints.
-A small unit of Coombe Deposits occur in the south west corner adjacent to Barnhurst Lane with some Sand in Clay-with-Flints immediately north of this. - 4.2 The soil type for this site is entirely Batcombe Association as shown on the Soil Survey map of South East England (SSEW, 1983, 1:25,000).
-The soil is described as 'Fine silty over clayey and fine loamy over clayey with slowly permeable subsoils and slight seasonal waterlogging.
-Some well drained clayey soils over chalk.
-Variably flinty.'
+4.1 British Geological Survey (1978), sheet 305 and 306, Folkestone and Dover show the site to be included in a small island of head brickearth surrounded by Lower Chalk.

+4.2 The soil type for this site is entirely the Wantage 1 Association as shown on the Soil Survey map of South East England (SSEW, 1983, 1:25,000).
+The soil is described as 'well drained calcareous silty soils, in places shallow over argillaceous chalk.'
 (SSEW, 1983).
+Those found on this site, however, have developed over the brickearth and have non-calcareous silty clay loam and clay textures.